rclone/rclone/MANUAL.md

       --hidrive-upload-cutoff SizeSuffix                    Cutoff/Threshold for chunked uploads (default 96Mi) --http-description string                             Description of the remote
-      --http-headers CommaSepList                           Set HTTP headers for all transactions --http-no-head                                        Don't use HEAD requests
+      --http-headers CommaSepList                           Set HTTP headers for all transactions --http-no-escape                                      Do not escape URL metacharacters in path names --http-no-head                                        Don't use HEAD requests
       --http-no-slash                                       Set this if the site doesn't end directories with / --http-url string                                     URL of HTTP host to connect to